-2.3 Temperature conditioning chamber.
+2.3 Temperature conditioning chamber

 The IDE substrate coated with organic material is then transported to the temperature conditioning chamber using tweezers.
-The temperature conditioning chamber consists of a stainless steel cap and a heating/cooling surface using either a liquid nitrogen cooler or a heating furnace.
-The sample temperature can be controlled from ~-150°C to +200°C. Details of the chamber are shown in Figure 1.
-The cooling/heating rate can be varied from 1 K/min to 25 K/min.
+The temperature conditioning chamber consists of a stainless steel cap and a heating-cooling surface using either a liquid nitrogen cooler or a heating furnace.
+The sample temperature can be controlled from ~ -150 to +200 °C. Details of the chamber are shown in Fig. 1.
+The cooling/heating rate can be varied from 1 to $25 \,\mathrm{K}\,\mathrm{min}^{-1}$.
 The chamber is flushed with dry nitrogen gas to reduce the relative humidity (RH) prior to temperature conditioning.
-A K type thermocouple is located on top of a reference cell inside the conditioning chamber, to monitor sample temperature.
-The typical cooling cycle starts around 20 °C and ends at about -140 °C, while the heating cycle starts at -140 °C and ends at 30 °C. The cooling and heating cycle are adjusted to the desired cooling/heating rates between 2 K/min and 10 K/min.
+A K-type thermocouple is located on top of a reference cell inside the conditioning chamber to monitor sample temperature.
+The typical cooling cycle starts around 20 °C and ends at about -140 °C, while the heating cycle starts at -140 °C and ends at 30 °C. The cooling and heating cycle is adjusted to the desired cooling and heating rates between 2 and $10 \,\mathrm{K}\,\mathrm{min}^{-1}$.